How to make money on Upwork?

 All that said, Upwork is not the only way to thrive as a freelancer.
 Building a career independently without the help of outsourcing platforms means extra cash in your pocket, as you won’t have to pay any fees.

-To succeed as an independent freelancer, you’ll need a time tracking solution with an invoicing function, so you know exactly how long you spend on client projects and can bill them easily and accurately.
+To succeed as an independent freelancer, you’ll need a time tracking solution, so you know exactly how long you spend on client projects and can bill them easily and accurately.
 That’s exactly what DeskTime can help you with.
 See for yourself with our free trial.

 Psst!
 You can clap more than once if you really loved it 🙂